Thomas Parr (courtier)

-Sir Thomas Parr (c.
-1483 – 11 November 1517) of Kendal in Westmorland (now Cumbria), England, was a courtier and is best known as the father of Queen Catherine Parr, the sixth and final wife of King Henry VIII.
+Sir Thomas Parr (1478 – 11 November 1517) of Kendal in Westmorland (now Cumbria), England, was a courtier and is best known as the father of Queen Catherine Parr, the sixth and final wife of King Henry VIII.

-Life
+Early life and family

-Thomas was the son of Sir William Parr and Elizabeth FitzHugh.
+Thomas was the eldest son of Sir William Parr and Elizabeth FitzHugh.
 He descended from King Edward III of England through his mother, Elizabeth.
 Thomas's paternal grandparents were Sir Thomas Parr of Kendal and Alice Tunstall.
 His maternal grandparents were Sir Henry FitzHugh, 5th Baron FitzHugh of Ravensworth Castle and Lady Alice Neville, daughter of Richard Neville, 5th Earl of Salisbury and Alice Montacute, 5th Countess of Salisbury.
 The Earl and Countess were parents to "Warwick, the Kingmaker" who was influential in the War of the Roses.
 The 5th Earl of Salisbury was the son of Lady Joan Beaufort, daughter of John of Gaunt, 1st Duke of Lancaster, son of Edward III.

+Thomas had three siblings, and three half siblings.
+They were: